 When comparing Crystal Space 3D vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 3D game engines?”
-Blender is ranked 7th while Crystal Space 3D is ranked 39th.
+In the question“What are the best 100% free and easy game engines for beginners?”
+Blender is ranked 10th while Crystal Space 3D is ranked 33rd.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.